 Koba took the orphaned Sheena under his wing and she grew up to become skilled in the ways of the jungle.
 Under the tutelage of the witch doctor, she became a strong, courageous and beautiful Jungle Princess.
 As an adult, Sheena met Bob Reynolds, a hunter/explorer who would become her Love Interest.
 Along with Bob and her pet ape Chim, Sheena spent the majority of her time battling evil white hunters, slave traders, misguided natives and the occasional rampaging wildlife.
 She also frequently found herself having to rescue the hapless Bob, who was always blundering into sticky situations.

 Reprints of the original Sheena comics were issued by Blackthorne in the 1980s, and AC Comics in the 1990s.
-New series included a 1998 mini-series from London Night Studios (generally not well-regarded by fans), and a 2007 series from Devil's Due Publishing.
-The comic rights to Sheena currently reside with Moonstone.
+London Night Studios published a new Sheena mini-series in 1998, which was generally not well-regarded by fans of the classic comics, as this Sheena was a redhead mercenary named Sheila, with no connection to the previous Sheena mythology.

 - Action Girl: Sheena was one of the earliest in comic books.